 Electronic Monitoring: Equipment that helps to monitor the whereabouts and/or activities of those on supervision.
 The Department of Corrections most frequently utilizes the following equipment:

-- Global Position System (GPS) provides constant information on the whereabouts of an offender.
+Global Position System (GPS) provides constant information on the whereabouts of an offender.

-- Alcohol Monitoring is completed through the use of the Transdermal Alcohol Device (TAD), which provides a continuous measure of alcohol content based on perspiration, or through a Soberlink, which allows for testing on a set schedule.
+Alcohol Monitoring is completed through the use of the Transdermal Alcohol Device (TAD), which provides a continuous measure of alcohol content based on perspiration, or through a Soberlink, which allows for testing on a set schedule.

-- Radio Frequency (RF) indicates whether or not a person is inside their residence.
+Radio Frequency (RF) indicates whether or not a person is inside their residence.

-Extended Supervision: A period of a prison sentence that is allowed to be served in the community and under the supervision of a probation/parole agent for crimes committed before or after December 31, 1999.
+Extended Supervision: A period of a prison sentence that is allowed to be served in the community and under the supervision of a probation/parole agent for crimes committed on or after December 31, 1999.
 A judge determines the original length of time of incarceration and extended supervision at sentencing.

-Hold: A common term referencing a temporary incarceration pending an investigation of a potential violation of supervision or revocation of supervision.
+Hold: A common term referencing temporary incarceration pending an investigation of a potential violation of supervision or revocation of supervision.
 Holds are placed and lifted at the discretion of the Division of Community Corrections.